Financial market theory of development

 Financial market theory of development is an economic theory to use private flows of capital in new stock markets to encourage domestic economic development in developing countries.
 The theory was put forward by the World Bank's World Development Report for 2000.

 The theory states foreign investors should have access to "well-regulated" financial markets which would provide the "surest path" to economic development.
 Businesses in low-income countries would gain direct access to the private capital from industrialized countries.
-Companies in developing countries would not not have to rely on loans or aid that are negotiated through political means and receive capital directly from private investors.
+Companies in developing countries would not have to rely on loans or aid that are negotiated through political means and receive capital directly from private investors.
 This would free capital from exposure to inefficient or corrupt government structures, unleash local entrepreneurial potential and hopefully improve economic growth.
 Instead of relying on the slow process of domestic capital accumulation, they can sell equity to or borrow from foreign investors and spur economic development faster.